cloudflare/quiche/README.md

 [![license](https://img.shields.io/github/license/cloudflare/quiche.svg)](https://opensource.org/licenses/BSD-2-Clause)
 [![build](https://travis-ci.com/cloudflare/quiche.svg?branch=master)](https://travis-ci.com/cloudflare/quiche)

-[quiche] is an implementation of the QUIC transport protocol as specified by the [IETF].
+[quiche] is an implementation of the QUIC transport protocol and HTTP/3 as specified by the [IETF].
 It provides a low level API for processing QUIC packets and handling connection state.
 The application is responsible for providing I/O (e.g. sockets handling) as well as an event loop with support for timers.

+Note that it is very experimental and unstable software, and many features are still in development.
+Refer to the [Status](#status) section to see what is currently implemented.

 A live QUIC server based on quiche is available at ``https://quic.tech:4433/`` to be used for experimentation.

-Note that it is very experimental and unstable software, and many features are still in development.

 For more information on how quiche came about and some insights into its design you can read a [post] on Cloudflare's (where this library is used in production)